adamjamesreid/gurdon-bioinformatics/README.md

 # Gurdon Institute Bioinformatics Group

-The group currently consists of Adam Reid, Head of Bioinformatics.
+Adam Reid - Head of Bioinformatics (formerly a parasitologist at the Wellcome Sanger Institute).

 ## GitHub software projects